How to Start Your Family Tree: Week 1

-If you’ve ever watched an episode of WDYTYA? and wondered whether your family’s past contains similarly interesting stories (spoiler alert, it probably does), then why not make the most of this enforced seclusion and see what you can discover.
+If you’ve ever watched an episode of WDYTYA? and wondered whether your family’s past contains similarly interesting stories (spoiler alert, it probably does), then there has never been a better time to start your family tree.

 The great thing about genealogy in these difficult times is that, unlike scuba diving, kite flying or any other hobby you had planned to take up but now can’t, it is 90% an online activity.
 And with archives and most libraries currently closed, we’re going to put together a weekly guide to researching your family history that is 100% online.

 A fun way to start is to just type information you already have straight into a family tree.
 There are a few online family tree builders out there but for the purposes of this blog I’m going to use the one on Ancestry.
 You’re not committed to sticking to the family tree software you choose at first.
 Most family tree builders let you export your data into a file format (.ged) that is recognised by other sites or software, so you can move your tree around if you want.

 So for now, head to Ancestry.
 The homepage will encourage you to sign up for a free trial, but there is no need to do that yet.
 One of the great things about Ancestry is that you can start building your tree on the website with a free account.
 Click on ‘Sign in’ and then select ‘Sign up today for free’.
 This will give you a basic account to start building your tree for free.

 Once you have an account, check that the privacy settings suit you.
 By default, any work you do on your tree can be used to match your tree to others.
 This can be extremely useful and may help you grow your tree more quickly but it doesn’t suit everyone.
 If you are uncertain, start with more stringent privacy settings and you can always relax them later.
 Ancestry automatically keeps any details about living people on your family tree private regardless of which privacy setting you choose.